Rise in children getting treatment for eating disorders, psychiatrists warn

 It is calling for more staff, with an increase in medical school places to 15,000 by 2028/29.

-It also wants support for NHS trusts to meet an annual 4% improvement target in retaining mental health staff.
+It also wants support for NHS trusts to meet an annual 4 per cent improvement target in retaining mental health staff.

 Dr Agnes Ayton, chairwoman of the eating disorder faculty at the Royal College of Psychiatrists, said: “It’s simply not acceptable that waiting times have increased when we are seeing record levels of referrals for children and young people.